ejtettevi/ad_gwas_analysis/README.md

 ## Acknowledgements

 We gratefully acknowledge the Alzheimer’s Disease Variant Portal (ADVP) team, all data contributors, and the open-source software community whose tools enabled this research.
-Special thanks to the funding agencies and institutional partners supporting this work.

 ---